Eco-friendly Bamboo Toilet Paper

 One disadvantage of this type of eco-friendly toilet paper is that it’s not at soft as I’m used to.
 The fibers are shorter in recycled paper, which means it can feel low quality.
 But the short fibers make it good toilet paper for a composting toilet because it degrades relatively quickly.

 Another disadvantage of using consumer waste is that recycled paper often contains BPA.

 Things like receipts and newspapers contain high levels of this chemical, which then makes its way into the toilet paper.

-However, most tests have only found very small amounts of BPA in toilet paper, not enough to be harmful.
+However, most tests have only found tiny amounts of BPA in toilet paper.
+Not enough to be harmful.